-Ultimate oversight of the programme is with the Director of Postgraduate Teaching & Learning in the School of Histories and Humanities, Dr Rachel Moss RMOSS@tcd.ie.
+Ultimate oversight of the programme is with the Director of Postgraduate Teaching & Learning in the School of Histories and Humanities.

 Medievalists at Trinity

 Trinity currently has over twenty medievalists on its staff, many of whom teach on the programme and particularly its core course, as well as contribute to the research seminar.
 Their contact details and main research interests are given below.